RPi-Distro/pi-gen/README.md

 AGAIN: BE SURE TO ENCRYPT AND BACKUP YOUR WALLET!
 SD Cards can and will go bad.
 Back up your wallet and make sure you know the password.

+## Next Steps

+Simply power up your RasPi with the SD card in it.
+For those who are not using a mouse or screen connected to the RasPi there are additional steps you can google to connect to the RasPi via terminal.
+We will be expanding this help guide in the near future with more detailed steps.